eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 }
 ```

-Because I built the site with `--prefix-paths https://cdn.eligundry.com/site/`, all the HTML files being served point
+Because I built the site with `--prefix-paths`, all the HTML files being served point straight to the CDN making it
-straight to the CDN making it unnecessary to reverse proxy those resources.
-In practice, the only requests hitting the
+unnecessary to reverse proxy those resources.
+In practice, the only requests hitting the reverse proxy would the
-reverse proxy would the requests for HTML pages.
-This is slightly slower and doesn't provide the benefits to the end
+requests for HTML pages on first load.
+This is slightly slower and doesn't provide the benefits to the end user a normal
-user a normal CDN would provide, but at least it's working, so onward to the next issue!
+CDN would provide via proximity, but at least it's working, so onward to the next issue!

 ## No Automatic GZIP

 If you want to get that sweet sweet 💯 from [Lighthouse][lighthouse], you need your content gzip'd.
 Unfortunately,
-DigitalOcean Spaces' CDN  does not support gzip'ing on the fly like Cloudfront does, so you have to precompress your
+[DigitalOcean Spaces' CDN  does not support gzip'ing on the fly][no-gizp-issue] like Cloudfront does, so you have to precompress your
-assets as a part of your build.
+assets as a part of the build.
 I used [`gatsby-plugin-zopfli`][gatsby-plugin-zopfli], which hooks into the Gatsby build
-process to compress your assets, with the following config:
+process to compress the assets, with the following config:

 ```javascript
 {